 Action 3.
-Modify the fishing year for the commercial golden tilefish hook and line and longline components
+Modify the fishing season for the commercial golden tilefish hook and line and longline components

-Purpose of Action: The Council is responding to an industry request to vary the fishing year for commercial golden tilefish sectors which would avoid oversupplying the market in the first part of January and allow commercial longline vessels to remain fishing for golden tilefish during Lent when prices tend to be relatively high.
+Purpose of Action: The Council is responding to an industry request to vary when the fishing season begins for the longline component of the commercial golden tilefish sector which would avoid oversupplying the market in the first part of January and allow commercial longline vessels to remain fishing for golden tilefish during Lent when prices tend to be relatively high.